Kansas Liberty Bell replica

 Can I ring it?
 No

-Hours: The Kansas State Capitol is open from 8-5 Monday through Friday, 10 to 4 Saturday, closed Sunday.
-However, garage hours and access to bell may vary.
+Hours: The Kansas State Capitol is open from 8-5 Monday through Friday, 10 to 4 Saturday, and closed Sunday.
+However, bell tours must be scheduled in advance.

 Kansas Liberty Bell replica | Brock